 You cannot capture something that you do not know very well.
 A thorough understanding of the car’s design will help you capture the features that matter the most.

-3. Keeping focus on the subject
+3. Keeping the focus on the subject

 Improper photography techniques may shift the attention from the subject to its surroundings.
 The viewers’ eyes should not wander away from the product, so you need to ensure that your photoshoots are conducted so.
 Always review the images after they’re shot and reshoot whenever necessary.